VaidhyaMegha/vaidhyamegha-knowledge-graphs/README.md

     755272 vaidhyamegha_clinical_trials.csv`

   - Download the RDF from [here](https://github.com/VaidhyaMegha/vaidhyamegha-knowledge-graphs/releases/tag/v0.3).
+- v0.2
-  - v0.2 : Clinical trials are linked to the RDF nodes corresponding to the MeSH terms for conditions.
+  - Clinical trials are linked to the RDF nodes corresponding to the MeSH terms for conditions.
 For example :
   - Download the enhanced RDF from [here](https://github.com/VaidhyaMegha/vaidhyamegha-knowledge-graphs/releases/tag/v0.2).

 ## Next steps

 - List of trial ids to be incrementally bounced against Entrez API from an AWS server to generate the necessary incremental mappings b/w trials and PubMed articles
 - Full list of trial ids to be used in combination with id_information table to generate a final list of unique trials using WQUPC algorithm
--
+- Add secondary trial ids to graph (this may increase graph size considerably).
+However, it could be of utility.

 ## Specification